elidoran/node-bonce/README.md

 [![Dependency Status](https://gemnasium.com/elidoran/node-bonce.png)](https://gemnasium.com/elidoran/node-bonce)
 [![npm version](https://badge.fury.io/js/bonce.svg)](http://badge.fury.io/js/bonce)

 Browserify npm modules once for a Meteor package.
-Avoids a published package wasting resources rebrowserifying a file for an app during development.
+Avoids a published package rebrowserifying a file which is always the same because the npm modules are set at a fixed version.
+It generates the file for the package and makes that one file part of the published package so it is never rebuilt.

-When I made the Meteor build plugin *cosmos:browserify* I expected it to make the browserifyied file during package publishing and then just *use it* for an app.
-Instead, published packages retain their originals and build along with the app they're added to (there are benefits to this).
+When I made the Meteor build plugin *cosmos:browserify* I expected it to make the browserified file during package publishing and then just *use it* for an app.
+Instead, published packages retain their originals and build along with the app they're added to (there are benefits to this, just not for this use case).

 This cli tool makes it easy to generate a browserified file for a package to use without rebuilds.
 When you want to update it, you use *npm* to update the modules and then rerun *bonce* to generate a new file.
 Then, publish a new version of your package which has the new file.

 Although Meteor's 1.2 Build API provides a caching feature which avoids many browserify operations this cli makes it possible to avoid 100% of *rebrowserifying*.
+When a package is added to an app via `meteor add user:package` it will contain the already browserified file and will never be rebuilt.

+Note: It's possible to learn to use the Browserify CLI directly and do all this, and more, with it.
+I'm making *bonce* function specifically for making a file for a Meteor package with reasonable (helpful) defaults.
+For common simple use it only requires you type *bonce* and then add the resulting file to your *package.js* file.

 ## Install